 This research is crucial to the successful implementation of Australia's first National Antimicrobial Resistance Strategy 2015-2019.
-New knowledge generated by the research undertaken by the NCASwill inform policy and practice around antimicrobial prescribing for both humans and animals in Australia and our neighbours.
+New knowledge generated by the research undertaken by NCASwill inform policy and practice around antimicrobial prescribing for both humans and animals in Australia and our neighbours.

 Our range of educational materials are designed to meet the needs of all health care facilities, including; public, private and regional and remote hospitals, as well as residential aged care facilities and veterinary clinics

 At the NCAS we are dedicated to providing a One Health approach to antimicrobial stewardship.
 This involves research including; humans, veterinary and agriculture, in both the acute and community settings